THIS EVENT WILL BE VIRTUAL IN 2021

 This isn't your average loop race.
-Cottontail's run on a clockwise, 1.93-mile loop in Seattle's Carkeek Park, with an additional .54-mile loop open all day long to give you more distance options and keep things fresh.
-You're welcome to run as few or as many loops as you like during your 6- or 12-hour stay with us, but here's what to expect on each loop: steep stairs, rolling trails, gorgeous vistas, loads of single-track, green trees, glorious ferns, spring flowers, lots of up and lots of down.
-These loops might seem short, but they're never going to feel that way.
+Cottontail is run on a clockwise, 1.93-mile loop in Seattle's gorgeous and rugged Carkeek Park, with an additional .54-mile loop open most of the day to give you more distance options and keep things fresh.
+You're welcome to run as few or as many loops as you'd like during your 6- or 12-hour stay with us, but here's what to expect on each loop: steep stairs, rolling trails, gorgeous vistas, loads of singletrack, green trees, glorious ferns, spring flowers, lots of up and lots of down.
+These loops might be short, but they're never going to feel that way.
 Each loop contains 436' of vertical gain, which adds up QUICKLY, so expect to (have fun, yes!, and) be challenged.

 For the 6-Hour afternoon crew, check-in starts at 12:30 PM and the run begins at 1 PM.
 (6-hour runners can also elect to start at 7 AM with the 12-hour folks, but be sure to sign up for the 6-hour AM registration if you'd prefer that option!)

 For both races, expect pre-race announcements just a few minutes before the start.
 The 6-hour AM race ends at 1 PM, and both the 12-hour and 6-hour PM races finish at 7 PM—any laps finished after that time will not be counted toward your day's total.
 [By April, we'll have longer days to work with, so you shouldn't need headlamps for any portion of the run unless you want it for the first or last laps of the day.]
-We're capping registration right around 50 runners, total, and as we'll likely get to that number well before race-day, we likely won't be doing day-of registration.
-We want this low-key event to stay low-key and low-impact. :)
+Our timed events are intentionally small, with typically no more than 50 runners running at time, and feel a lot more like a supportive gathering of zany friends more than a race.
+(We like our races cozy, low-key, and low-impact). :)

 A FUNDRAISER FOR NORTHWEST TRAILS

-The 6-Hour Run starts at a friendly $50 (+ applicable sales tax & UltraSignup processing fees), and the 12-Hour at an equally friendly $70 (+ applicable sales tax/US fees).
-Prices first increase January 1st, then again April 1st.
+The 6-Hour run starts at a friendly $50 (+ applicable sales tax & UltraSignup processing fees), and the 12-Hour at an equally friendly $70 (+ applicable sales tax/US fees).
+We'll keep that "Early Bird" pricing open through December 31st, and then prices will jump up slightly January 1st, and then again for the final time April 1st.

 WANT DISCOUNTED RACE REGISTRATION?

-Like we've offered for Carkeek in the past, AS A SPECIAL 5th!
-ANNIVERSARY PERK, we're offering a way for you to knock $15 the registration price of either the 12-hour or the 6-hour.
+Like we've offered for our Cottontail & Carkeek events in the past, this year we're offering a way for you to knock $15 off the registration price of either the 12-hour or the 6-hour.

 If you don't want to worry about bringing something to share, no worries!
 Just register as usual and we promise we'll take good care of you.